-Probably the simplest, but biggest potential problem with just about any household appliance is with the washing machine drain.
+Probably the simplest, but the most significant potential problem with just about any household appliance is with the washing machine drain.

-Though washing machines were invented to make to life easier, one that does not drain can go a long way toward greatly complicating life instead.
+Though washing machines were invented to make to life more comfortable, one that does not drain can go a long way toward greatly complicating life instead.

 The most likely culprits, among other things, are the drain pan, drain pump, drain hose or drain pipe.

-Homeowners should take steps toward both prevention and cure by following some no-nonsense steps.
+Homeowners should take steps toward both prevention and cure by following some practical steps.

-To maximize prevention, especially if you have recently purchases or moved into an older home, you should snake as a matter of course.
+To maximize prevention, especially if you have purchased recently or moved into an older home, you should snake as a matter of course.

-If you have recently remodeled an area of your home to accommodate your washing machine, for example, you should make certain that the drain pipe is of sufficient diameter width.
+If you have recently remodeled an area of your home to accommodate your washing machine, for example, you should make sure that the drainpipe is of sufficient diameter width.

-This tub temporarily retains the water that could potentially overflow and allows the pipe to successfully drain regardless of the washing machine’s flow rate.
+This tub temporarily retains the water that could potentially overflow and allows the pipe to drain regardless of the washing machine’s flow rate successfully.

-When you do inspect or replace your washing machine’s drain hose, make certain that the “U” in the hose that goes into the drain pipe is of sufficient strength.
+When you do inspect or replace your washing machine’s drain hose, make sure that the “U” in the hose that goes into the drainpipe is of sufficient strength.

-The “U” shape itself reduces the velocity of the water that is exiting the washing machine so as to facilitate proper drainage and minimize overflows.
+The “U” shape itself reduces the velocity of the water that is exiting the washing machine to facilitate proper drainage and minimize overflows.

-In addition to the above checks and repairs it would be wise install a drain pan.
+In addition to the above checks and repairs, it would be wise to install a drain pan.
 The washing machine sits inside the pan.

 The pan protects the floor from any small leaks by serving as a catch basin.
-Drain pans are especially important for indoor laundry rooms or closets and doubly important for upstairs facilities.
+Drain pans are especially crucial for indoor laundry rooms or closets and doubly crucial for upstairs facilities.

 You should use these safety checks as a general rule of thumb.
 They can help you avoid far more costly repairs in the long run.